-Those that got away: South Africa plagued by player defections, retirements
+Those that got away: South Africa’s bowling attack plagued by defections, retirements

 South Africa bowling attack – Then and now

-Philander and Rabada were the two bowlers from the ongoing tour who were part of the 2015 attack as well.
+Philander and Rabada are the two bowlers from the ongoing tour who were part of the 2015 attack as well.
 That team, however, also had Imran Tahir (14 wickets from 4 matches), Simon Harmer (10 wickets from 2 matches), Morne Morkel (9 wickets from 3 matches) and Kyle Abbott (7 wickets from 2 matches).

-It remains to be seen whether Maharaj and Piedt can fill up these big boots in the remaining days of Test cricket that follows in the ongoing series, but the absence of these big names is revealing of where South Africa have gone wrong in their cricket in recent times.
+It remains to be seen whether Maharaj and Piedt can fill up these big boots in the remaining days of Test cricket that follow in the ongoing series, but the absence of these big names is revealing of where South Africa have gone wrong in their cricket in recent times.

 Tahir retired from international cricket after this year’s World Cup at the age of 40.